-The Library serves a vital educational role at MHGS, offering resources for student and faculty research and supporting the curricular and administrative information needs of the school.
-The Library's collection includes more than 20,000 books and audiovisuals, with approximately 1,000 items added to the collection each year.
+The Library serves a vital educational role at The Seattle School, offering resources for student and faculty research and supporting the curricular and administrative information needs of the school.
+The Library's collection includes more than 22,000 books and audiovisuals, with approximately 1,000 items added to the collection each year.
 Materials are organized according to the Library of Congress classification system and holdings are accessed through a web-based catalog on the library's website.

 The Library subscribes to the premier online databases in the fields of psychology, religion, and general studies; including PsycINFO, ATLA, and Academic Search Premier.
-Subscriptions to full-text journal packages such as PsycARTICLES and ATLAS provide students with more than 7,500 titles in full text.
+Subscriptions to full-text journal packages such as PsycARTICLES and ATLAS provide students with more than 8,500 titles in full text.
 In addition to the on-site collection and online resources, students can request materials from libraries across North America through interlibrary loan.
 Every attempt is made to obtain requested material, either by buying it for the library collection, or borrowing it from another library.

-The library maintains a Class Reserves collection, with at least one copy of every required book for the current term.
+The library maintains a class Reserves collection, with at least one copy of every required book for the current term.
 Class Reserves are for in-library use or overnight check out only.
 In addition, most recommended materials listed on course syllabi will be available in the general collection of the library.

 Computer workstations and other audiovisual equipment are available for student use.
 The computers have a number of current software programs for applications such as Bible research, Bible languages, word processing, presentation, and desktop publishing; including Microsoft Word, PowerPoint, and Excel; LOGOS Bible Software; and Hermeneutica's Bible Works.
 A wireless network, available throughout the building, allows students to use their own laptops and print to the networked printer.

-Library-owned flash drives are available for use by students and faculty who are unable to connect to the print server.
-Printing and photocopying charges are \$.10/page.
+Printing and photocopying charges are \$.08/page.